Raild3x/require-on-rails/README.md

   - **Type**: `array<string>`
   - **Default**: `[]`
   - **Scope**: Set it in your User settings to run commands in *every* workspace.
 A workspace may also request commands, but those only run in that workspace and only after you approve them (see below).
   - **Description**: Shell commands to run after aliases are regenerated.
 Each command is executed from the workspace root.
 Commands run serially within a batch; rapid file changes that trigger multiple regenerations will queue at most one pending run, preventing duplicate concurrent executions.
-Skipped entirely in untrusted workspaces.
+Skipped entirely in untrusted workspaces. *Dynamic mode only — explicit mode never regenerates aliases.*
   - **Example**:
     ```jsonc
     "require-on-rails.onAliasesRegenerated": [